 Shift in snowmelt timing

+Yearly since 1961

-Although the date on which peak snowmelt occurs varies from year to year, since 1961 it has shifted earlier an average of more than 2 weeks (15 days).
+Although the date on which peak snowmelt occurs varies from year to year, since 1961 it has shifted earlier an average of over 2 weeks (15 days).
 This shift is statistically significant and is one effect of climate change at Lake Tahoe.
 Peak snowmelt is defined as the date when daily stream flows reach their yearly maximum.
-Daily stream flows increase throughout spring as the snow melts because of rising air temperatures, increasing solar radiation, and longer hours of daylight.
-The data here are based on the average discharge from the Upper Truckee River, Trout Creek, Blackwood Creek, Ward Creek, and Third Creek.
+Daily stream flows increase throughout spring as the snow melts because of rising air temperatures, increasing solar radiation and longer hours of daylight.
+The data here are based on the average from the Upper Truckee River, Trout Creek, Blackwood Creek, Ward Creek, and Third Creek.
 In 2015 the timing of the snowmelt peak fell above the long-term trend line.

-Annual discharge volume for upper Truckee River and Truckee River conditions in the early 1990s and the low precipitation years in the beginning of the 2000s culminating in the current drought year also stand out.
+Annual discharge volume for upper Truckee River and Truckee River Flow into Lake Tahoe (e.g. Upper Truckee River) and discharge out of Lake Tahoe (Truckee River at Tahoe City) have shown considerable variation since 1980.
+The large peaks in discharge from the lake correspond to years when precipitation (and therefore total inflow) was the greatest, e.g. 1982-1983, 1986, 1995-1999.
+Similarly, the drought-like conditions in the early 1990s and the low precipitation years in the beginning of the 2000s culminating in the current drought year also stand out.
 Since many of the pollutants of concern for Lake Tahoe's clarity enter along with surface flow, year-to-year changes in clarity are influenced by precipitation and runoff.
 The average annual Upper Truckee inflow since 1981 is 2.94 billion cubic feet, while the average annual outflow through the Truckee River is 6.92 billion cubic feet.
 In 2015 discharges into and out of the lake were well below the long-term averages.
 The Upper Truckee River inflow volume was 0.96 billion cubic feet.
 The Truckee River discharge was zero.